Cleanup In Soap making:

-I would say most soapers like to clean their containers and equipment fairly quickly.
-I know we hate dirty dishes lying around, we'd rather get the "clean-up" over with.
+Oftentimes, soapers like to clean their containers and equipment fairly quickly.
+We hate dirty dishes lying around, so we’d rather get the “clean-up” over with.

 For us, the easiest way to clean, is to wipe down all the containers, spatulas, mixers with paper towels of any residual batter.
 (You can also scrape contents with a rubber spatula).
 We have a separate bag for dirty “soap rags” or paper towels that we discard, after soaping.
 After all, you don’t want all those oils, and soap batter in your pipes, which is why we avoid the dishwasher!